 My work revolves around people’s interaction with systems and ‘autonomous things’ that learn, adapt and proactively try to predict people’s behavior in both product and research settings.
+I previously set up Spotify Research’s #Hai human side of Machine Learning team, and worked on research for Spotify’s voice platform.

 Prior to Spotify, I worked at Yahoo on user engagement metrics.
 I led research for Yahoo’s conversational bot platform, ad feedback moderation feature, and increasing quality of search, ad, and news recommendation.